A recent study on mercury in fish throughout many national parks shows that some fish in Lake Clark contain unusually high concentrations of mercury.

 How much fish can women and children safely eat?

 Too much mercury can be harmful.
 The table below explains how many means per month women and children can eat according the State of Alaska, based on mercury concentration in fish.
 A meal size is one six-ounce portion of fish for adults, or one three-ounce portion for children age 12 years and younger.
 Three ounces of fish is about the size of a deck of playing cards.

 Are our local fish safe to eat?

 All five species of Alaska salmon have very low contaminant levels and are safe to eat in unlimited quantities.

 There is more of the toxic form of mercury – methylmercury – in fish that eat other fish and in older fish, like large lake trout.
 A recent study measured mercury in muscle from Lake Trout caught in Lake Clark, Kontrashibuna Lake, and Telaquana Lake.

 The average total mercury concentrations in Lake Trout in Lake Clark and Kontrashibuna Lake exceeded thresholds recommended by the State of Alaska for unlimited human consumption by women and children.
 The table above shows state guidelines for how many meals per month of each type of fish are considered safe to eat.
 Comparing total mercury numbers to methelmercury health guidelines is a conservative approach.

 Where does mercury in Alaska come from?

 Natural sources such as wildfires, volcanoes, and local bedrock weathering add small amounts of mercury into the environment.
 Human-caused sources such as global air pollution from burning fuels, and mining runoff contribute about two-thirds of mercury into the global atmosphere.
 Mercury in wetlands is transformed by bacteria into methylmercury, which accumulates in fish and animals and can be highly toxic.
-This is the form of mercury that scientists and health specialists are
+This is the form of mercury that scientists and health specialists are concerned about.

 Deciding what to eat